VioletZhouECE/HTN-backend-challenge/README.md

    HOST="<host>"
    ```
    An example file (.example_env) is provided.
-4. npm start.<br>
+4. Run "npm start".<br>
+   This will create tables in the database, make a http request to fetch the latest user data and insert into the tables, and start the server.
-   If the setup was successful, the following message should be printed out:
+   The following message should be printed out:
    ```
    Connecting to postgres...
    Connection has been established successfully!